minnong511/capstone_EE/README.md

 # How to Run & Setup Instructions

+## Mac OS Users

+If you are using macOS,

 Before running the system, please follow these setup steps:

 1. **Install Homebrew** (for macOS users):